alberdittc/Deel-1/README.md

 I enjoyed a lot and I learnt a bit about Sequelieze, very handy btw

-A linter should be a must as well as unit/integration tests.
-It was time consuming, if I can spare time, at any point, I will add it
+Unit/integration tests should be a must.
+It was time consuming, if I can spare time, at any point, I will add it. happy to show projects with Sequelize mocking DB with chai and sinon

 ## Data Models